Using the data profiling tools

 The data profiling tools provide new and intuitive ways to clean, transform, and understand data in Power Query Editor.
 They include:

 To enable the data profiling tools, go to the View tab on the ribbon.
-Enable the options you want in the Data preview group, as shown in the following image.
+In Power Query Desktop, enable the options you want in the Data preview group, as shown in the following image.

 After you enable the options, you'll see something like the following image in Power Query Editor.

-By default, Power Query will perform this data profiling over the first 1,000 rows of your data.
-To have it operate over the entire dataset, check the lower-left corner of your editor window to change how column profiling is performed.
+By default, Power Query performs this data profiling over the first 1,000 rows of your data.
+To have it operate over the entire dataset, select the Column profiling based on top 1000 rows message in the lower-left corner of your editor window to change column profiling to Column profiling based on entire dataset.

 The column quality feature labels values in rows in five categories: